Ghana Empire: Almoravids

 Given the scattered nature of the Arabic sources and the ambiguity of the existing archaeological record, it is difficult to determine when and how Ghana declined.
-With the gradual drying of the Sahel, the all-important epicenters of trade began to move south to the Niger river and west to the Senegal.
+With the gradual drying of the Sahel, the all-important epicenters of trade began to move south to the Niger River and west to the Senegal River.
 This gradually strengthened Ghana's vassals while weakening the core.
 Awdaghost, at the time a seat of the king, fell to the Almoravids in 1054.

 Ghana Bassi died in 1063, and was succeeded by his nephew Tunka Manin.
 This may have created a succession dispute with Bassi's son Qanamar, providing an opportunity for the Almoravids to intervene in the empire, promoting pro-Islam candidates for the throne.

 A tradition in historiography maintains that Ghana was conquered by the Almoravid dynasty in 1076–77, but this interpretation has been sharply questioned by modern scholars.
-Conrad and Fisher (1982) argued that the notion of any Almoravid military conquest at its core is merely perpetuated folklore, derived from a misinterpretation or naïve reliance on Arabic sources.
+Conrad and Fisher (1982) argued that the notion of any Almoravid military conquest at its core is merely perpetuated folklore, derived from a misinterpretation or naive reliance on Arabic sources.
 Dierke Lange agrees but argues that this does not preclude Almoravid political agitation, claiming that Ghana's demise owed much to the latter.

 The first to hint of a supposed conquest was Ibn Khaldun who was writing 300 years after and even then doesn't outright claim any Almoravid conquest of Ghana.
 Al-Ghazali, a contemporary of the Almoravids at the peak of their size and the alleged conquest, explicitly references the Almoravids as only bordering the Ghana Empire and the land of the Franks.
+In the 16th century many notables of the Saadi Kingdom of Morocco, in an attempt to dissuade al-Mansur from fighting Songhai, argued that none of the previous Moroccan dynasties had ever attempted such an expedition into the Sudan.
+Indicating that such a conquest wasn't known in their history.
 Furthermore, the archaeology of ancient Ghana does not show the signs of rapid change and destruction that would be associated with any Almoravid-era military conquests.

 Sheryl L. Burkhalter (1992) suggested that there were reasons to believe that there was conflict between the Almoravids and the empire of Ghana.
 Ibn Khaldun, a 14th-century North African historian who read and cited both al-Bakri and al-Idrisi, reported an ambiguous account of the country's history as related to him by 'Uthman, a faqih of Ghana who took a pilgrimage to Mecca in 1394, according to which the power of Ghana waned as that of the "veiled people" grew through the Almoravid movement.